 Bloody Stumps Samurai (1962)

-This old classic of historical and action manga is an exciting and riveting journey.
+This old classic of history and action manga is an exciting and riveting journey.
 Also known as Chidaruma Kenpou Onorera ni Tsugu, the manga is created by Hiroshi Hirata who first published it in July of 1962.

 Outside of our top 10 manga like Blades of the Guardians are some more interesting titles that you guys might check.
-Some of these had been written by authors whose works had been listed above, and shares the same creator as Biao Ren such as the following:
+Some of these had been written by authors whose works had been listed above, and share the same creator as Biao Ren such as the following:

 - Zatoichi (1966)